 We have installed energy-efficient lighting in our farm shop, stables restaurants and some sections of the house.

 We have integrated ground-source heating technology into the design of Russian Cottage, Swiss Cottage and Calton Barns holiday accommodation.

-We completed energy efficiency health checks for all our major buildings in 2015 as part of the Government's Energy Savings Opportunities Scheme (ESOS).
+We completed energy efficiency health checks for all our major buildings in 2015 and again in 2019 as part of the Government's Energy Savings Opportunities Scheme (ESOS).

-- Further investments in energy-saving technology including LED lighting and replacing old equipment with modern energy-efficient alternatives
+- Making further investments in energy-saving technology including LED lighting and replacing old equipment with modern energy-efficient alternatives

 - Exploring further renewables projects in appropriate locations including biomass, ground-source heating and solar energy schemes

-- Carrying out ESOS assessments for all our major buildings in 2019
+- Carrying out further energy saving assessments for all outstanding major buildings